LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Apple Business Chat Templates/List_Picker_Template.md

 #### List Picker Item Elements Configurations

-The List Picker Item elements are based on the basic [Rich Messaging elements](rich-messaging-getting-started.html) with some limitations.
+The List Picker Item elements are based on the basic [Structured Content basic elements](structured-content-introduction-to-structured-content.html#basic-elements) with some limitations.

 The following section describes those elements and their specific configuration fields.

 ##### Image Element Fields

-Based on the [Rich Messaging Image](rich-messaging-basic-elements-image.html) element with the following restrictions:
+Based on the [Structured Content Basic Element Image](structured-content-introduction-to-structured-content.html#image) element with the following restrictions:

 | Property Name | Description                                                         | Type   | Required | Size Limit |
 | :------------ | :------------------------------------------------------------------ | :----- | :------- | :--------- |